pdinklag/MinecraftStats/README.md

 _MinecraftStats_ does not include any means for automatic updates - you need to take care of this yourself.
 The most common way to do it on Linux servers is by creating a cronjob that starts the update script regularly, e.g., every 10 minutes.

 If you're using Windows to run your server... shame on you, figure something out!

+#### FTP
+In case you use FTP to transfer the JSON files to another machine before updating, please note that _MinecraftStats_ uses a JSON file's last modified date in order to determine a player's last play time.
+Therefore, in order for it to function correctly, the last modified timestamps of the files need to be retained.

 #### Options